 Exhaust will inevitably be produced in the production process.
 The Group endeavours to reduce the impact of exhaust so produced on the surrounding environment.
 We installed air extraction and exhaust devices in the workshops of the Shenzhen Factory to collect exhaust through pipelines and then treat it centrally by the activated carbon system.
-The Group strictly requires that the facilities for the prevention and control of exhaust pollution in the Shenzhen Factory may not be dismantled or left idle without authorization.
+The Group strictly requires that the facilities for the prevention and control of exhaust pollution in the our factories may not be dismantled or left idle without authorization.
 We also require the production departments to maintain and preserve the exhaust treatment equipment to ensure that the concentration of the treated exhaust meets the requirements in the Occupational Exposure Limits of Workplace Hazardous Substance (GBZ2-2002).

-The data on annual emission of gas fuels and vehicles for the year 2020 is as follows:
+The annual emissions data of gas fuels and vehicles of the Shenzhen Factory in 2021 are as follows:

 Pollutant Unit Exhaust emissions

-Nitrogen Oxide (NO x) tonne 8,803.24
+Nitrogen Oxide (NOx) tonne 164.39

-Sulfur Oxides (SO x) tonne 43.80
+Sulfur Oxides (SO x ) tonne 1.68

-Particles (PM) tonne 0.03
+Particles (PM) tonne 15.01

-The greenhouse gas emissions of the Shenzhen Factory for the year 2020 are as follows:
+The greenhouse gas emissions of the Shenzhen Factory in 2021 are as follows:

-Greennouse gas Greenhouse gas emission category Unit emissions Total greenhouse gas emissions tonnes of CO 2 e 4,401.21 Direct emissions (Scope 1): tonnes of CO2e 425.38 Energy indirect emissions (Scope 2): tonnes of CO 2 e 3,975.83 Direct emissions (Scope 1): tonnes of CO 2 e 425.38
+Greenhouse gas Greenhouse gas emission category Unit emissions Total greenhouse gas emissions tonnes of CO 2 e 3,804.89 Direct emissions (Scope 1) tonnes of CO 2 e 333.86 Energy indirect emissions (Scope 2) tonnes of CO 2 e 3,470.17 Other energy indirect emissions (Scope 3) tonnes of CO 2 e 0.86 Total greenhouse gas emission intensity tonnes of CO 2 e/employee 3.68

-The calculations were based on the Reporting Guidance on Environmental KPIs issued by the Stock Exchange, 2006 IPCC Guidelines for National Greenhouse Gas Inventories, IPCC Fifth Assessment Report, and latest grid emission factors;
+Note: The calculations were based on the Reporting Guidance on Environmental KPIs issued by the Stock Exchange, 2006 IPCC Guidelines for National Greenhouse Gas Inventories, IPCC Fifth Assessment Report, and latest grid emission factors;

-Scope 1 includes emissions from stationary combustion of liquefied petroleum gas, emissions from direct combustion of diesel from mobile sources, and fugitive emissions from refrigeration equipment; and
+Scope 1 includes emissions from stationary combustion of liquefied petroleum gas, emissions from direct combustion of diesel from mobile sources, and fugitive emissions from refrigeration equipment;

-Scope 2 includes indirect energy emissions from purchased electricity.
+Scope 2 includes indirect energy emissions from purchased electricity; and